 - Most older PDF documents are not fully accessible to screen reader software.

-- Live video streams do not have captions.
+- Live video streams may not have captions.

-- Some of our legacy videos embedded on the site do not have subtitles or closed captions.
+- Some of our legacy videos embedded on the site do not have subtitles, closed captions or audio descriptions.

 If you need information on this website in an alternative, more accessible format please contact our Web Support Team: email@example.com.